Jan 27, 2025

 Hank

 Every week, I get 1-3 messages from technical founders me asking for help on their growth.
-The founders with under $500k ARR usually hold three poisonous beliefs:
+Many of the founders still under $500k ARR hold three poisonous beliefs:

 A great product will speak for itself.